dhairyapatidar77-netizen/Bangalore_House_Price_Prediction_Model/README.md

 This project builds a price prediction model for Bangalore real estate using the Bengaluru House Price dataset from Kaggle.
 The goal is to estimate property prices based on key features like location, total area, number of bedrooms, and bathrooms.
-The project covers the complete data science pipeline — from raw data cleaning to model evaluation.
+The project covers the complete data science pipeline, from raw data cleaning to model evaluation.

 ---